-What happens in the IVF lab?
+Demystifying what happens in the IVF lab

 Are you considering IVF as a way to start or expand your family?
 If so, you may be wondering what happens in the IVF lab after the egg retrieval process.
-At Texas Fertility Center San Antonio, we are here to guide you through every step of the process, including the mysteries of “what happens in the lab?”
+At Texas Fertility Center San Antonio, we are here to guide you through every step of the process, including the mysteries of “what happens in the IVF lab?”

 The IVF lab process